MCausc78/stoat.py/docs/authenticating.rst

 Although the library does support authenticating traditionally, it's fairly easier to obtain your token manually.

-To obtain your token from the Revolt client, the easiest way is pasting this into the developer console (CTRL+SHIFT+I):
+To obtain your token from the Stoat client, the easiest way is pasting this into the developer console (CTRL+SHIFT+I):

 .. code:: js